The City of Fishers has a very active and involved neighborhood and homeowners’ associations program.

 Since 1996, flooding has affected 99% of U.S. counties, bringing significant damage and financial costs to homeowners and businesses.
 When a flood hits, be ready with flood insurance.
 Find out more at Floodsmart.gov.

-Renting Out Your Pool This Summer?
+Renting Out Your Pool this Summer?

 Looking to earn some extra cash this summer by renting out your pool?
 Check out the Swimply app!
 It’s a fantastic opportunity to turn your pool into a source of income.
 However, remember that by renting out your pool, it qualifies as a public pool.
 This means you’ll need to ensure it meets safety standards and undergo inspection and permitting.
 For more information on pool inspections and permitting check out the Fishers Health Department page.